Our content may include links to products from our partners

 Interest rates have been going down for the last 30 years but bond prices have been going the other direction.
 The 10-year yield, the risk-free rate stands in the neighborhood of 2.8%.
 The Federal Funds rate is going at 1.5% and experts expect it to continue to go higher beyond this year.
 These two indicators somehow assure investors that the rates are not about to go down any lower.
 In fact, analysts expect the interest to stay low for a long time.
 Take the case of the interest rates in Japan.
 They are in the negative range because inflation has risen higher than the nominal rate.

 Bonds could be an investor’s defensive allocation in his investment portfolio.
 If an investor holds a government bond straight to maturity, it would be to his advantage.
 He can get all his coupon payments and the principal back.
 Like stocks, there are thousands of different bonds available in the market.
 Therefore, any investor must choose the ones that best suit his requirements.

 3. Real estate

 Although the industry has had some major setbacks several years ago and a few rocky stretches, it remains a good option.
 It is still a preferred choice among investors to generate long-term returns.
-A real property investment is one of the more stable ways to earn regular income.
-Of course, in the beginning you will have to put up a 20% down payment to purchase a property.
+Real property investment is one of the more stable ways to earn a regular income.
+Of course, in the beginning, you will have to put up a 20% down payment to purchase a property.